SriramKrishnan8/dcs_sh_alignment/README.md

 ### SH Analysis

-To use the existing SH analyses:

-Download *sh_files.zip* from [dcs_json](https://drive.google.com/drive/u/3/folders/1-agVobkxVYXw5eIVX2JQHUwzqsR-NTXk) and unzip the contents to *./data/sh/*.
+* To use the existing SH analyses: download *sh_files.zip* from [dcs_json](https://drive.google.com/drive/u/3/folders/1-agVobkxVYXw5eIVX2JQHUwzqsR-NTXk) and unzip the contents to *./data/sh/*.

-To generate the latest analyses:
+* To generate the latest analyses, run the following

 ```
 mkdir -p observations/alignment_2/she_extraction/